Landau kinetic equation

 The Landau kinetic equation is a transport equation of weakly coupled charged particles performing Coulomb collisions in a plasma.

 The equation was derived by Lev Landau in 1936 as an alternative to the Boltzmann equation in the case of Coulomb interaction.
 When used with the Vlasov equation, the equation yields the time evolution for collisional plasma, hence it is considered a staple kinetic model in the theory of collisional plasma.

+History

+The first derivation was given in Landau's original paper.
+In 1946, the first formal derivation of the equation from the BBGKY hierarchy was published by Nikolay Bogolyubov.

+In 1949, William Allis suggested that Landau’s derivation contained an error.
+Landau responded the following year, demonstrating that Allis’s calculations were themselves incorrect.

 Overview

 Definition

-Let $f(v, t)$ be a one-particle Distribution function. the equation reads:
+Let $f(v, t)$ be a one-particle Distribution function.
+The equation reads:

 The right-hand side of the equation is known as the Landau collision integral (in parallel to the Boltzmann collision integral).